kyma-project/api-gateway/docs/user/dependencies/06-10-api-rule-dependencies.md

 ## Istio

-Creation of APIRules require the pre-requisite of Istio installed on the cluster as the controler may create `VirtualService`, `AuthorizationPolicy` and `RequestAuthentication`.
+APIRules require Istio installed on the cluster.
+This is required as the APIRule controller creates the custom resources `VirtualService`, `AuthorizationPolicy` and `RequestAuthentication` provided by Istio.

 ## Ory Oathkeeper